nasa/openmct/platform/import-export/README.md

 [Static Root Plugin](../../src/plugins/staticRootPlugin/README.md).

 Upon installation it will add two new context menu actions to allow import and export of objects.
 Initiating the Export action on an object will produce a JSON file that includes the object and all of its composed children.
-Selecting import on an object will allow the user to import a previously exported object tree as a child of the selected object.
+Selecting Import on an object will allow the user to import a previously exported object tree as a child of the selected object.

 ## Installation